-(4) Social welfare (AT field)
+(4) Healthcare (AT field)

-The balance of operating assets as of the end of September 2022 was ¥89.2bn (¥0.1bn less than at the end of FY3/22), and ROA was flat at 2.2% (2.2% in year-earlier period), with ordinary profit declining slightly by ¥0.1bn YoY to ¥1.0bn.
-The accumulation of medical and care fee credits factoring showed sluggish growth as a result of satisfaction of financing needs due to financial support from the government and other entities.
-In terms of non-financial targets, the number of nursing care facilities for the elderly (number of new rooms provided) was 110 rooms (the target in the medium-term management plan is 1,000 rooms), while financing that provides management support to customers in the medical and social welfare markets1 was ¥19.5bn (medium-term management plan target of ¥56.0bn).
-In terms of activities, the Company worked to build a business model for medical/nursing care BPO2 and strengthen solutions3 for business operators with revitalization and business succession needs.
+As of the end of FY3/23, the balance of operating assets was ¥87.9bn (¥1.4bn decrease versus the end of FY3/22), and ROA was flat at 2.0%, while ordinary profit was roughly the same as at the end of FY3/22 at ¥1.8bn.
+The accumulation of medical and care fee credits factoring showed sluggish growth as a result of the satisfaction of financing needs due to financial support from the government and other entities.
+The number of nursing care facilities for the elderly (number of new rooms provided), a non-financial target, was 553 rooms, which marks steady progress and the target in the medium-term management plan has been revised upward from 1,000 to 1,330 rooms.
+In terms of activities, the Company managed to achieve results in efforts to build a business model for healthcare BPO\1 and to strengthen solutions\2 for business operators with revitalization and business succession needs.

-- $^{\star}1$ FPS Medical, operating assets related to business succession, etc. - 2 Concluded a capital and business agreement with JSH Co., Ltd., which offers an employment support service for people with disabilities and a home medical care service specialized in psychiatry, and started collaboration aiming to build a business model for medical/nursing care BPO. - 3 Acquire business succession projects for healthcare corporations in collaboration with partners (expecting to execute in H2) and advancing the establishment of a healthcare fund specializing in medical/nursing care.
+- \1 Concluded a capital and business agreement with JSH Co., Ltd., which offers an employment support service for people with disabilities and a home medical care service specialized in psychiatry, etc. and started collaboration in establishing a framework to build a business model for healthcare BPO. - \2 Established Japan's first region-specific healthcare fund in partnership with The 77 Bank, Ltd. and NIHONKEIEI GROUP.